shabiel/personal-website/articles/floss-weekly.rst

 What can we offer the FLOSS Weekly Community?
 ---------------------------------------------
-People come to us for two big reasons: They want to implement an Electonic Medical Record  (EMR) in their hospital/clinic; or to create an educational curriculum for doctors and nurses for using electronic medical records.
+People come to us for two big reasons: They want to implement an Electronic Medical Record  (EMR) in their hospital/clinic; or to create an educational curriculum for doctors and nurses for using electronic medical records.
 Implementing an EMR is actually pretty difficult: it takes a lot of non-technical skill to pull off.
 That's a big reason why commercial EMRs did better than open source ones.
 It's such a difficult managerial topic--I don't know how much I want to talk about this here.
-Creating an educational curriculum is comparitively easier.
+Creating an educational curriculum is comparatively easier.
 The other thing we should mention is that many people use the VistA infrastructure to create their own applications, sometimes having nothing to do with medicine.
-I think this still has value today, espcially if you want something with Java's long shelf life without it being Java.
+I think this still has value today, especially if you want something with Java's long shelf life without it being Java.
 M is an easy language to learn and can give you a lot of power very quickly.